aztecyt2022/Fallout-After-Free-VUE-1.4/README.md

 without the img the menu will have a black BG...No other issues are present.

-Fallout4.2.7zip is my updated version for 1.5(Test version)
+Fallout4.2.7z is my updated version for 1.5(Test version)

-Fallout.7zip is earthonions(Use this 1 as the updated one I built has not been tested as of 2026-02-16 @2:12am)
+Fallout.7z this is the one that earthonion applied as default.